siosio34/wauf/README.md

-## Where are you from❓🤷🏻‍♀️
+## Where are U from❓🤷🏻‍♀️
-We created '**Where are you from**(**WAYF**)' with the goal of bringing transparency to the distribution network of clothing.
+We created '**Where are U from**(**WAUF**)' with the goal of bringing transparency to the distribution network of clothing.
 When consumers purchase garments, they often lack information about the production processes involved and whether harmful materials were used.

 Furthermore, distinguishing between genuine and counterfeit items can be challenging.
-**WAYF** leverages blockchain technology to engrave the entire clothing supply chain, allowing for trustworthy and secure transactions.
+**WAUF** leverages blockchain technology to engrave the entire clothing supply chain, allowing for trustworthy and secure transactions.

 By doing so, users gain access to valuable insights about the origin of products, the materials used, and the production processes involved.